 Basalt columns in the Breiðafjarðareyjar islands

-The boat took us on a couple of hour's trip on Breiðafjörður bay with its wonderful innumerable islands.
-The islands are actually on the list of 3 innumerable things in Iceland.
+The boat took us on a couple of hours' trip in Breiðafjörður bay with its innumerable islands.
+The islands are among the three innumerable things in Iceland.

-The islands are so many that some of them even have the same name.
+There are so many islands that some of them even have the same name.

 I have never been able to get a decent photo of Dímonarklakkar

-On Klakkeyjar islands a number of shags nest, which one will get very close to on the boat tour.
-It was so cool getting so close up to them and they didn't seem to mind us, they just ignored us.
+On Klakkeyjar islands, a number of shags nest, which one will get very close to on the boat tour.
+It was so cool getting so close to them, and they didn't seem to mind us; they just ignored us.

-The boat sailed in between the islands for bird-watching and we spotted a myriad of kittiwakes, shags, and puffins.
-I love puffins and it was so lovely being so close to them.
+The boat sailed between the islands for bird-watching, and we spotted a myriad of kittiwakes, shags, and puffins.
+I love puffins, and it was so lovely being so close to them.

 Aren't they lovely?

-I find the best location to photograph puffins at Látrabjarg in the Westfjords which I have written about in another travel-blog: Látrabjarg in the Westfjords of Iceland - the largest Sea-Bird Cliff in Europe - Puffins in Abundance.
+I find that the best location to photograph puffins is by Látrabjarg in the Westfjords, about which I have written another travel blog: Látrabjarg in the Westfjords of Iceland - the largest Sea-Bird Cliff in Europe - Puffins in Abundance.

 Basalt columns in Breiðafjörður

-These islands were populated in earlier times, and on Hrappsey island the first printery in Iceland was to be found.
+These islands were populated in earlier times, and on Hrappsey Island, the first printing press in Iceland was located.

-These islands are filled with so much interesting history and it was very educational for me to sail amongst the now deserted island, thinking about how full of life they were back then.
+These islands are filled with fascinating history, and it was very educational to sail amongst the now-deserted islands, thinking about how full of life they were back then.

 Basalt columns in Breiðafjörður